WebReflection/testardo/README.md

 The executable will create a testing environment showing the URL to load through your device browser.
 As long as your Mac/Linux machine is reachable through the same network there's really nothing else to do.

-If you want to have an idea of _testardo_ options at launch time, please check the [how-to](src/server/how-to.js) file.
+If you want to have an idea of _testardo_ options at launch time, please check the [how-to](src/server/how-to.js) file, or launch `./testardo` without arguments in your console.

 ### compatibility